 Lack of UX strategy is the gap between business objectives and users’ goals.
 If your product or service is designed in the most sophisticated manner but it fails to solve the users’ problem, then all the effort behind developing the product goes to waste.
 The product needs to be as easily usable as it is pleasing to the eye.
 Visual representation is absolutely important, however, limiting UX design only to aesthetics is a big mistake most brands make.
 Customers get attracted to the site for its look and feel, but if the website does not provide the functionality as expected, then the brand quickly lose customer loyalty.

-This is where UX strategy comes into picture to ensure a positive brand experience.
+Ultimately, this is where UX strategmes into the picture to ensure a positive brand experience.